 Work with someone who is familiar with buyers like you.
 If it’s your first time buying a house, look for an agent who has tons of experience working with first-time buyers.
 If you’re a qualified military veteran or current servicemember who plans to use a VA loan, look for an agent who understands the unique requirements of this program.

-The team at American Heritage Realty can help you, no matter what type of property you’re interested in or how many times you’ve looked for homes in the past.
+The team at First Heritage Realty Alliance can help you, no matter what type of property you’re interested in or how many times you’ve looked for homes in the past.

 4. Not Getting Pre-Approved for a Mortgage